-If you are activating a Multi-domain certificate, and your server does not allow you to generate a CSR for multiple common names, activate your certificate using just one common name.
-You will be able to add all required SANs through your Namecheap account during the activation process.
+If you are activating a Multi-Domain certificate, and your server does not allow you to generate a CSR for multiple common names, activate your certificate using just one common name.
+You will be able to add all required Subject Alternative Names (SANs) through your Namecheap account during the activation process.

 If you're using hosting services from Namecheap, click here for instructions.